AdriKat2022/CSC4101-Collection/README.md

 The back office is fonctionnal and the database can be given new entries without much bugs.

+## Help to start the project

+- `symfony server:start` to start the server in the root , then connect to [localhost:8000/](localhost:8000/) in your navigator.
+- `symfony console debug:router` to see the available urls that work.
+I suggest you to begin with `/hearthstoneCardbook`

 # Links and useful resources